FC Flora: Early history (1990–2000)

 Flora was founded on 10 March 1990 by Aivar Pohlak as an effort to revive Estonian football during the dissolution of the Soviet Union.
 The team was mainly based on players from Lõvid youth team.
 Flora finished their first season in last place and were relegated.
 The situation changed after the formation of the Meistriliiga in 1992.
 After 52 years of the Soviet occupation (Estonian SSR), Estonian clubs could once again play for the Estonian League Championship title.
 Flora finished the inaugural season of the Meistriliiga in fourth place.
 After the first season, the league was reformed to run from Autumn to Spring.
 Flora finished the 1992–93 season as runners-up.
 In 1993, Roman Ubakivi was appointed as manager.
 One round before the end of the 1993–94 season, Tevalte, who led the Meistriliiga table at the time, was controversially disqualified over allegations of match fixing.
 The season ended with Flora and Norma both on equal 36 points.
 Flora won the championship play-off match 5–2 and was awarded their first league title.
 The club made their European debut in the 1994–95 UEFA Cup, losing to Odense 0–6 on aggregate in the preliminary round.
 Flora managed to defend the league title in the 1994–95 season and won the 1994–95 Estonian Cup, defeating Lantana-Marlekor 2–0 in the final.

 In January 1996, Teitur Thordarson replaced Ubakivi as manager.
 Disappointing start in the 1995–96 season left the team in second place.
 Flora finished the 1996–97 season as runners-up once again.
 In the 1997–98 season, the club won their first league title under Thordarson.
-Subsequently, the league format was changed and Flora managed win another title in the same calendar year.
+Subsequently, the league format was changed and Flora managed to win another title in the same calendar year.
 Flora made their debut in the UEFA Champions League for the first time in the 1998–99 season, narrowly losing to Steaua București 4–5 on aggregate in the first qualifying round.
 The club added another Estonian Cup trophy after defeating Lantana 3–2 in the finals.
 Since 1999, Meistriliiga adopted the current league format with the season running from Spring to Autumn within a single calendar year.
 The 1999 season was unsuccessful as Flora placed third.
 In 2000, Tarmo Rüütli was appointed as manager.
-Under Rüütli, Flora finished the 2000 season as runners-up, behind Levadia who won the title without a single loss.
+Under Rüütli, Flora finished the 2000 season as runners-up behind Levadia, who won the title without a single loss.